maxpmaxp/pdfreader/doc/tutorial.rst

   >>> fd = open(file_name, "rb")
   >>> doc = PDFDocument(fd)

-As *pdfreader* implements lazy PDF reading (it never reads more then you ask from the file) it's important to keep the file opened while you are working with the document.
+As *pdfreader* implements lazy PDF reading (it never reads more then you ask from the file), so it's important to keep the file opened while you are working with the document.
 Make sure you don't close it until you're done.

 It is also possible to use a binary file-like object to create an instance, for example: